AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

 - Be open about your mistakes.
 - Admit if you've heard the question before?
 - Interviewer might be giving hints and trying to lead you to an answer.
 Keep following their lead after they have given the hints.

+### Do not give up
+- The questions are going to be hard.
+They are looking for the process you use to get to the solution and not that you get the right answer.
+- Its expected that you might not be able to solve the problem.
+- If it feels like you are struggling during the interview you are probably doing better than you think you are.
+Studies have shown we underestimate how well we are doing when we hit challenging points.